-Starting in the academic year 2021/22, Sek eins Höfe will continue with bilingual classes but using a new concept.
+Since the 2021/22 school year, Sek eins Höfe has been continuing the idea of bilingual teaching but using a new concept.
 In doing so, it is following on from the success of Sekpro.
-The bilingual classes will be part of the new BBF concept (BBF = Begabten- und Begabungsförderung = gifted and talented education), which is being developed due to the closure of the Leutschen site in 2022.
-The bilingual classes are run at the Riedmatt and the Weid schools.
+The bilingual classes are offered at the Riedmatt and Weid schools.

-Like regular secondary schools, the bilingual programme offers comprehensive preparation for the transfer to Gymnasium (with bilingual Matura), to higher secondary level schools and to vocational apprenticeships.
-According to the BBF concept, specific additional courses in mathematics and technology are open to all high-achieving and motivated students.
+Like regular secondary schools, the bilingual programme offers comprehensive preparation for the transition to vocational high school apprenticeships, to grammar school (possible with bilingual Swiss Federal Baccalaureate), and to higher secondary level schools.
+Specific additional courses in languages, mathematics and technology are open to all high-achieving and motivated middle school pupils.

-The management of bilingual classes is in accordance with the legal requirements of the Canton of Schwyz.
+Bilingual classes are held in accordance with the legal requirements of the Canton of Schwyz

-The target group of the bilingual secondary school is students who are highly motivated and willing to work hard to transfer from primary school to the public secondary school in the Höfe district.
-They show competencies such as independence, self-confidence, motivation and interest, at a well-developed and age-appropriate level.
+The target group of the bilingual secondary school are highly-motivated and high-achieving pupils who transfer from primary school to the public secondary school in the Höfe district.
+They show age-appropriate, well-developed competencies such as independence, self-confidence, personal achievement, motivation and interest.

 Curriculum and syllabus

-The teaching content is based on the valid curriculum of the Canton of Schwyz.
-Because some subjects are taught in English, the students acquire additional language skills.
+The teaching content is based on Curriculum 21 of the Canton of Schwyz.
+Because some subjects are taught in English, the pupils acquire additional language skills.

 Subjects taught bilingually

-The subjects Mathematics, RZG (Spaces, Times, Societies) and Nature and Technology (from the 2nd year) are mainly taught in English.
-Other subjects, such as Music, Physical Education, Visual Arts, or an elective in English, may also be partially taught in English.
+The subjects mathematics, RZG (Spaces, Times, Societies) and nature and technology are mainly taught in English.
+Other subjects, such as music, sport, visual arts or an elective in English, can also be taught partly in English.

 Admission and recommendations